MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 To deploy the load balancer:

 1. Open **Networking** > **Load balancing**, in Azure portal.
-1. Place the (`ILB-PROD-DB-EUS2-SQLAOG`) load balancer in the database subnet (`PROD-DB-EUS2`) of the production network (`VNET-PROD-EUS2`). <!---This step doesn't work.
+1. Place the (`ILB-PROD-DB-EUS2-SQLAOG`) load balancer in the database subnet (`PROD-DB-EUS2`) of the production network (`VNET-PROD-EUS2`). <!---This step doesn't seem to work.
 The UI doesn't show this ability.-->
-1. Assign it a static IP address (`10.245.40.100`). <!---This step doesn't work.
-The UI doesn't show this ability.-->
+1. Assign it a static IP address (`10.245.40.100`). <!--- The UI doesn't show this ability to assign an IP address to the load balancer.-->
-1. Deploy the load balancer as a networking element in the networking resource group `ContosoNetworkingRG`. <!---This step doesn't work.
+1. Deploy the load balancer as a networking element in the networking resource group `ContosoNetworkingRG`. <!---This step doesn't seem to work.
 The UI doesn't show this ability.-->

     ![Screenshot that shows the **Create load balancer** pane.](./media/contoso-migration-rehost-vm-sql-ag/lb-create.png)